ridabensalem/TDD-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate[Microverse](https://www.microverse.org/) for providing the resources and the platform for us to learn web development.
+I would like to appreciate[Microverse](https://www.microverse.org/) for providing the resources and the platform for us to learn full stack web development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>